nelsoniso/BlackMagicCamera-Touchdesigner-ESP32/README.md

 Note: A video tutorial will be available as soon as possible.

-Credits to **marklysze** for their significant assistance and excellent work on ESP32 connection and TouchDesigner adaptation!
+Credits to **marklysze** for his significant assistance and excellent work on ESP32 connection and TouchDesigner adaptation!